adarshm07/mernstack/README.md

 This helps to understand the utilization of money invested in it.
 Tech Stack:
 1. Node.js (express server)
-2. PostgreSQL - Database
+2. PostgreSQL - Database // MongoDB
-3. Sequelize ORM
+3. Sequelize ORM // Robo 3T
-4. Jade - for HTML
+4. Jade - for HTML // HTML
 5. Bootstrap
 6. CSS
 7. DataTables.net (to display data in tables)